circonus/product-docs/circonus3/Dashboards.md

 Date and time filters can be applied in a couple of different ways.

 Clicking on the calendar icon on the left side of the date/time field reveals several options.
 At the top, you can quickly configure a new time frame, such as the last 20 minutes.
-If you use this **Quick select** option, don't forget to click the **Apply** button to the right of the dropdowns.
+If you use this **Quick Select** option, don't forget to click the **Apply** button to the right of the dropdowns.
 You can also choose from **Commonly used** or **Recently used** time frames.
 Lastly, you can select the refresh rate within the **Refresh every** section, or stop the dashboard from refreshing by using the **Stop** button within this section.

 ![Quick Select Filters](./img/dashboard-date_time.png)